RobyRew/Lenovo-Ideapad-Flex-5-14IIL05_Hackintosh_OpenCore/README.md

 # Hackintosh Guide for **Lenovo Ideapad Flex 5-14IIL05**
-**This guide it's updated to OpenCore 0.8.3 and tested on my sister's device with macOS Big Sur Monterrey and newer still don't work idkw .**
+**This guide it's updated to OpenCore 0.7.8 and tested on my sister's device with macOS Big Sur, but nothing newer still don't work idkw why.**

 <!-- START shields -->
 <div>